ALL THINGS PERIOD CUPS

 Your period cup should be washed every 12 hours (or when it becomes full) with a non scented soap.
 I use Dr. Bronner's non Scented Castile Soap.
 After each cycle boil your cup for 10 minutes, sometimes I add in baking soda to remove any staining of the silicon.

-Can You Sleep, workout, swim in it?
+Can You Sleep, workout, swim while wearing a menstrual cup?

 Absolutely YES!
 That was one of my favorite parts about switching to a period cup was that I can do it all!
 I forget I am on my period most days because it is just so easy and convenient.